mihaelacsn/Food-Delivery-App/README.md

 + ### Service 2: The Catalogue with Restaurants & (each restaurants') Menu

 Provides a list of available restaurants, and for each of them the menu.
 For each Restaurant it is presented a short description and for the food, the ingridients list, prices.
+The list of places and menu can also be updated.

 + ### Service 3: